Skip to main content / 跳转到主要内容

 International JCI-accredited hospitals perform high volumes of complex procedures.
 Outcome data is published by the hospitals themselves and by international clinical registries.
 The Chinese Cardiac Surgery Registry, for example, covers 74+ tertiary hospitals and provides population-level outcome data cited increasingly in international cardiology literature.

-Sylk Health's position: provide the information that exists (accreditation status, provider-reported volume and wait times) and let patients and their physicians make informed decisions.
-We don't claim that international care is equivalent to US care across every procedure, every institution, and every scenario.
-We do claim that JCI-accredited institutions meet a defined international standard, and that for specific high-volume procedures at specific high-volume centres, the published clinical evidence is substantial.
-Read about hip replacement outcomes and pricing
+Sylk Health provides the information that exists (accreditation status, provider-reported volume and wait times) and enables patients and their physicians to make informed decisions.
+JCI-accredited institutions meet a defined international standard.
+For specific high-volume procedures at specific high-volume centres, the published clinical evidence is substantial.
+Browse accredited providers by specialty

 Sylk Health is a marketplace that provides access to a directory of JCI or equivalent nationally accredited international healthcare providers.
 Sylk Health does not provide medical care, coordinate clinical services, or endorse specific providers.
 All providers listed on the marketplace are independent.
 Clinical outcomes are the responsibility of the treating provider.
 Patients should consult their own physicians before making treatment decisions.
 Provider-listed prices are published by the providers themselves.
 Sylk Health does not set, verify, or guarantee provider pricing.
 Actual costs may vary based on individual case complexity, provider selection, and treatment requirements.

-Brokers and affiliates who refer plan clients to Sylk Health receive a portion of that commission, paid from Sylk Health's share.
+Brokers and affiliates who refer plan clients receive a portion of that commission, paid from Sylk Health's share.
 It's never an additional cost to the plan, the member, or the employer.
 Broker compensation is disclosed to the employer as part of the broker agreement.

 General information about recent legal and regulatory developments.
-This isn't legal advice.
+Sylk Health isn't an ERISA fiduciary and doesn't provide legal or fiduciary advice.
 Plan administrators should consult their own ERISA counsel on plan-specific implications.

 Post-Stern: Plan Design as Settlor Function

 In March 2026, the Southern District of New York ruled in Stern v.
-JPMorgan Chase & Co. that plan design decisions, including which provider directories to make available to members, are settlor functions, not fiduciary functions under ERISA.
-A plan administrator can't be sued as a fiduciary for choosing to include or exclude specific provider categories.
+JPMorgan Chase & Co. (opens in new tab) that plan design decisions, including which provider directories to make available to members, are settlor functions, not fiduciary functions under ERISA.
+This district court ruling applied the established settlor/fiduciary distinction to the provider-directory context, though the boundaries of settlor function doctrine remain fact-intensive and subject to ongoing litigation.

 Tiara Yachts Inc. (6th Circuit, 2025) (opens in new tab) held that TPAs exercising discretionary authority over plan assets are functional fiduciaries, and that causing a plan to overpay for medical claims can constitute a fiduciary breach.

-The fiduciary litigation wave is picking up speed.
-In 2025 alone, 155 ERISA fiduciary suits were filed (98 targeting defined contribution plans, 39 targeting health plans), with a new wave of voluntary benefits class actions extending fiduciary scrutiny to every category of plan spending.
+155 ERISA fiduciary class-action lawsuits were filed in 2025, with 98 targeting defined contribution plans and 39 targeting health plans (Encore Fiduciary, 2025).
+A new wave of voluntary benefits class actions extends fiduciary scrutiny to every category of plan spending.

 Marketplace Precedent: Healthcare Directory Platforms